pondurupurnachandrarao-cmd/JavaPrograms/README.md

 16. A java program to show how the local variables work.

 17. A java program to show how the Instance variables work.

+18. A java program to show how the Static variables work.